Have you ever driven yourself half-crazy looking for your car keys?

 That's actually pretty good.
 However, in the screenshot below you can see that earlier this year BKE actually paid a massive quarterly payment four times bigger than its regular quarterly dividend.

-That gives BKE a trailing yield of over 10% -- nearly twice as high as what many potential investors see by simply looking at the stock's stated yield on the website.
+That gives BKE a trailing yield of over 10% -- more than twice as high as what many potential investors see by simply looking at the stock's stated yield on the website.

 BKE is just one example.
 And the stock isn't without its risks.
 This apparel company specifically caters to teenagers, a notoriously fickle fashion group.

-RLI is a specialty insurance company with a track record of delivering underwriting profits for over 20 years -- quite a feat in the insurance business.
-This has allowed the company to make more than 160 consecutive quarterly dividend payments and hike its dividend for each of the past 40 years.
+RLI is a specialty insurance company with a track record of delivering underwriting profits for 23 years -- quite a feat in the insurance business.
+This has allowed the company to make more than 160 consecutive quarterly dividend payments and hike its dividend for each of the past 43 years.

-On the surface, RLI appears to pay a measly 1.36% dividend yield.
-But when you dig a little deeper, then you'll find the company recently paid a quarterly dividend nearly 10 times bigger than its typical quarterly payout.
+On the surface, RLI appears to pay only $0.92 per share in dividends -- giving the stock a measly sub-1% yield.
+But when you dig a little deeper, then you'll find the company recently paid a quarterly dividend nearly 6 times bigger than its typical quarterly payout.

-In reality, RLI pays a whopping 4.8% trailing yield -- nearly four times bigger than what most financial websites report.
+In reality, RLI pays more than meets the eye -- $1.90 on a traling basis.
+And while that's only about 2% -- it's nearly twice as large as what most financial websites report.
 And if you think that's not impressive, remember we're talking about one of the most well-run specialty insurance outfits in the country -- they typically don't hand out dividends like candy.
-And this one yields more than twice as much as the average S&P 500 stock.
+That dividend yield would be much higher if the stock weren't already up by 43% year-to-date.

-Wall Street Irregulars like the ones I've just mentioned can be a valuable contributor to any income investor's portfolio.
+The point is, Wall Street Irregulars like the ones I've just mentioned can be a valuable contributor to any income investor's portfolio.
+There are more Irregulars out there, too.
 It takes a little digging to find them, but the results are often worth it.

-That's where my newsletter, The Daily Paycheck, comes in.
-We started this retirement plan nearly six years ago as a low-risk investment strategy for investors looking to increase the size and frequency of their portfolio's payouts.
+That's where my premium newsletter, The Daily Paycheck, comes in.
+We started this retirement plan eight years ago as a low-risk investment strategy for investors looking to increase the size and frequency of their portfolio's payouts.

 Since we began, the results have been nothing short of spectacular.
-So far we've turned an initial $200,000 investment into more than $347,000 today -- good for a total return of about 74%.
-And my entire portfolio currently yields an average of 5.3% -- much more than the S&P 500's paltry yield of about 2%.
+So far we've turned an initial $200,000 investment into more than $411,000 today.
+And this total continues to grow with each passing day, thanks to the power of dividend reinvestment.

-That's why I'm currently offering a risk-free way for you to try my system.
-It'll give you complete access to my entire Daily Paycheck portfolio, including a full slate of special reports to help get you started.
+That's why I'll give you complete access to my entire portfolio, including a full slate of special reports to help get you started.
+All you have to do is access my latest report here.